naufan17/toko-play-api/README.md

 - package.json: The package.json file that lists your application's dependencies and scripts.

 ## Design Database
-Below is database design toko-play application using MongoDB:
+Below is collection database application in MongoDB:
 - Videos Collections
   ```
   {